Jmsa/eslint-formatter-ratchet/README.md

   - Updates the threshold when it improves
 - Stylized messages about result changes
 - Command-click a filename header to reveal it in your editor. _(if your terminal supports it)_
+- Allows for bypassing normal eslint erroring on rule violations

 ## TL;DR